bgunics-talend/tSamba/README.md

 * Components can be shared using Project Properties in studio via GIT / SVN.

+## Source code:
+Source code can be found at: https://github.com/bgunics-talend/tSamba

 ### TODO:
 * tSambaFileCopy is not migrated.
 * tSambaWaitForFile is not migrated.